xiguatianbutian/LiquidBounce-xigua/README.md

 ## Setting up a Workspace
 LiquidBounce is using Gradle, so make sure that it is installed properly.
 Instructions can be found on [Gradle's website](https://gradle.org/install/).
-1. Clone the repository using `git clone https://github.com/CCBlueX/LiquidBounce`.
+1. Clone the repository using `git clone https://github.com/CCBlueX/LiquidBounce/`.
 2. CD into the local repository folder.
+3. Switch to the legacy branch using `git checkout legacy`
-3. Depending on which IDE you are using execute either of the following commands:
+4. Depending on which IDE you are using execute either of the following commands:
     - For IntelliJ: `gradlew --debug setupDevWorkspace idea genIntellijRuns build`
     - For Eclipse: `gradlew --debug setupDevWorkspace eclipse build`
-4. Open the folder as a Gradle project in your IDE.
+5. Open the folder as a Gradle project in your IDE.
-5. Select either the Forge or Vanilla run configuration.
+6. Select either the Forge or Vanilla run configuration.

 ## Additional libraries
 ### Mixins